seinecle/gephi-tutorials/docs/generated-slides/subdir/importing-data-in-gephi-en_temp_html.md

 image::gephi-logo-2010-transparent.png[width="450" align="center"]

+//ST: 'Escape' to see all sides, F11 for full screen

-== Simplest case: importing an existing network file
+== Importing an existing network file

-//ST: Simplest case: you already have a network file (gdf, gexf, etc.)
+//ST: Importing an existing network file

 //ST: !
 Gephi handles the import of network files in a variety of formats: